Aman-Verma-06/BMI-Calculator/README.md

 This project is a great resource for health-conscious individuals, healthcare professionals, and fitness enthusiasts who want to monitor and maintain a healthy lifestyle.

 Features:
-Calculate BMI based on weight and height.
+Calculate BMI based on weight and height,
-Interpret the calculated BMI to provide a health assessment (underweight, normal weight, overweight, or obese).
+Interpret the calculated BMI to provide a health assessment (underweight, normal weight, overweight, or obese), User-friendly interface,
-User-friendly interface.
 Provides instant feedback on the user's BMI status.

 -----------------------------------------THANK YOU------------------------------------------